 Then, add a column in your table for every day of the week.

-Here’s a sample time audit table for clarity.
+Here’s a sample task list audit for clarity.

-To begin tracking your time, fill in the rows every thirty minutes with a short and concise description of what you’re doing at that time.
+To begin tracking your time, fill in the rows every thirty minutes with a short and concise description of what specific task you’re doing at that time.

 Do this for a week and you should be able to easily identify unproductive time sinks in your daily schedule and make the necessary changes.

 A time audit is so important it should be the first step of any time management strategy.
-Instead of wild assumptions, you get an honest, critical analysis of how you’re spending your time which serves as a solid foundation for other time management practices.
+Instead of wild assumptions, you get an honest, critical analysis of how you use time which serves as a solid foundation for other workflow improvements.